ParaleRanjith/budget-robo-78567/content/pages/risk.md

-      - question: How it this different from what we have today?
+      - question: CUSTOMER & TARGET SEGMENT
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a